Amazon Marketplace

 PCT is the abbreviation for percent and is used in Amazon Seller Central in various contexts.
 PCT is frequently used in performance metrics to enable comparisons (e.g., 15% growth, 2% return rate).
 In reports and analytics, PCT is a standard format indicator for percentage display of metrics.
 Understanding PCT values is important for interpreting performance data.

-Open term pagePDP
+Open glossary pagePDP

 Product Detail Page